aisquareconnect/bcmaes/README.md

 <img src="Logo AI Square Connect.png" align="right" width="30%"/>

-# Code and data for Bayesian CMAES
+# Code and data for the Bayesian approach of CMA ES

 ## Content
 We provided herein

-- the python code
+- the ptyhon code
-used for the paper 'Bayesian CMAES'
+used for the paper 'BCMA-ES: A Bayesian approach to CMA-ES'

 ## Get Feedback
 - Feedback on the method is welcome.
 Please email me at the email provided in the paper